wenogk/storifyCompiler/README.md

 # Storify
 Application that simplifies the process of building choose-your-own-path experiences.
+You focus on writing your story, we'll handle the technical stuff.
 Was inspired by the Netflix movie, "Bandersnatch"

 ### How it works
 Stories are written in my own syntax, which is very easy to learn and requires no coding experience from the user.
 This story in my syntax is then compiled to a JSON object and can then the story can be viewed.

 ### Features
-  * Write stories
+  * Write interactive stories
   * Unlimited options at each path
   * Video integration support with Youtube for video experiences
   * Reference to any path arbitrarily using its id